-- 193. In order to have access to financial markets, control over both refinancing and market risk are essential.
-As previously mentioned, since 1997 the amortization profile of external debt has never exceeded the 15 percent limit, reducing refinancing risk considerably.
-Recent crisis in Russia, Brazil, Turkey and Argentina have emphasized the importance of monitoring these two risks. - 194.
+To have access to financial markets, control over both refinancing and market risk is essential.
+As previously mentioned, since 1997, the amortization profile of external debt has never exceeded the 15 percent limit, considerably reducing refinancing risk.
+Recent crises in Russia, Brazil, Turkey, and Argentina have emphasized the importance of monitoring these two risks.

 Refinancing in advance, when the conditions of the external capital markets are favorable, has been a successful strategy.
-It allows the Ministry of Finance to guarantee the funding needs at a low cost, while anticipating future market shocks.
-The view of the market is a combination of judgment of parameters such as political conditions, falling spreads, tighter yields, and investors' demand for bonds, in addition to various bank surveys. - 195.
+It allows the ministry of finance to guarantee the funding needs at a low cost, while anticipating future market shocks.
+The view of the market is a combination of judgments of parameters such as political conditions, falling spreads, tighter yields, and investors' demand for bonds, in addition to various bank surveys.

 For domestic debt, it is important to remember that the local market for public debt is only five years old.
 Moreover, investors are only progressively demanding longer-term instruments.
-The first issues were securities with 1-, 2- and 3-year maturities.
+The first issues were securities with one-, two-, and three-year maturities.
 Therefore, the amortization profile historically showed concentrations in the first and second years.
 Now, when the daily volume traded has increased considerably and inflation has reached one-digit levels, fixed-rate securities with longer maturities (5, 7, and 10 years) have been successfully introduced.
-Securities with longer-term maturities (10 and 15 years) are price-indexed. - 196.
-Several voluntary debt swaps have also been executed recently: - On June 2001 an internal voluntary debt swap was conducted.
-Short-term (2001-2005) amortizations were reduced by US\$ 2.4 billion, and the refinancing risk was reduced considerably; - On January and March 2002 two internal voluntary debt swaps took place.
-US\$ 512 million of short and mid term amortizations of US\$ denominated TES were exchanged for 10 year tenor fixed rate peso denominated TES, reducing exchange rate and refinancing risk considerably; - On May 2002 another voluntary swap took place, exchanging US\$ 589 million of external bonds (euro and US\$ denominated) maturing between 2002-2005 for 10 years TES maturing in 2012; - On June 2002 an external voluntary debt swap was executed.
-External Bond short-term (2002-2005) amortizations were reduced by US\$ 255 million, reducing refinancing risk considerably; - Other small internal debt exchanges are held on a regular basis.
+Securities with longer-term maturities (10 and 15 years) are price indexed.

+Several voluntary debt swaps have also been executed recently:

+- In June 2001, an internal voluntary debt swap was conducted.
+Short-term (2001-05) amortizations were reduced by US\$2.4 billion, and the refinancing risk was reduced considerably. - In January and March 2002, two internal voluntary debt swaps took place.
+US\$512 million of shortand mid-term amortizations of U.S. dollar-denominated TES were exchanged for 10-year tenor, fixed-rate peso-denominated TES, considerably reducing exchange rate and refinancing risk. - In May 2002, another voluntary swap took place, exchanging US\$589 million of external bonds (euro- and U.S. dollar-denominated) maturing between 2002 and 2005 for 10-year TES maturing in 2012. - In June 2002, an external voluntary debt swap was executed.
+External bond short-term

+- (2002-05) amortizations were reduced by US\$255 million, considerably reducing refinancing risk. - Other small internal debt exchanges are held regularly.

-Management for risks associated with embedded options
+Management of risks associated with embedded options

-197. So far, the Republic of Colombia has issued eight bonds with options, two of which have already been exercised (a "knock-out" yen option and a put option).
-Managing the risks associated with these options has been conservative.
+So far, the Colombia has issued eight bonds with options, two of which have already been exercised (a "knock-out" yen option and a put option).
+Management of the risks associated with these options has been conservative.
 For budgetary purposes, all bonds with put options are always registered as if all the investors exercised the option.
-This allows the Republic to have funds on hand to cover the option.
+This allows the republic to have funds on hand to cover the option.